publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736a.md

             (A) __In general__

-                Funds made available for fiscal years 2001 through 2012 to carry out subchapters III and III-A of this chapter may be used by the Administrator to procure, transport, and store agricultural commodities for prepositioning within the United States and in foreign countries, except that for each such fiscal year not more than $10,000,000 of such funds may be used to store agricultural commodities for prepositioning in foreign countries.
+                Funds made available for fiscal years 2001 through 2018 to carry out subchapters III and III-A of this chapter may be used by the Administrator to procure, transport, and store agricultural commodities for prepositioning within the United States and in foreign countries, except that for each of fiscal years 2001 through 2013 not more than $10,000,000 of such funds and for each of fiscal years 2014 through 2018 not more than $15,000,000 of such funds may be used to store agricultural commodities for prepositioning in foreign countries.

             (B) __Additional prepositioning sites__

-                (i) __Feasibility assessments__

-                    The Administrator may carry out assessments for the establishment of not less than 2 sites to determine the feasibility of, and costs associated with, using the sites to store and handle agricultural commodities for prepositioning in foreign countries.

-                (ii) __Establishment of sites__

-                    Based on the results of each assessment carried out under clause (i), the Administrator may establish additional sites for prepositioning in foreign countries.
+                The Administrator may establish additional sites for prepositioning in foreign countries or change the location of current sites for prepositioning in foreign countries after conducting, and based on the results of, assessments of need, the availability of appropriate technology for long-term storage, feasibility, and cost.

         (5) __Nonemergency or multiyear agreements__